Face facts: it’s not very good.

 Me: Right, so what did you do next?

-Me: OK.
+Me: Okay.
 Now did you, at any point in this exchange, tell him who you were?

 Sue: I think so.